nnh/SE-Assistant-Workbench/admin-activity-tracker/readme.md

 2. Install required libraries in R:

-   Open R or RStudio and run the following command to install the required libraries:
+   Open RStudio and run the following command to install the required libraries:

    ```r
    install.packages(c("tidyverse", "googlesheets4", "jsonlite", "here"))